 In 1911, the luxury passenger vessel SS Yongala disappeared south of Townsville.

-One of the most fascinating dive locations in Australia is the SS Yongala Wreck.
-Diving here not only provides you with the beauty of the Great Barrier Reef, but a taste of history as well.
+One of the fascinating dive locations in Australia is the SS Yongala Wreck.
+Diving here provides you with the beauty of the Great Barrier Reef and a taste of history.

 In 1911, the S.S.
-Yongala sank during a cyclone, taking 122 lives with it.
+Yongala sank during a cyclone, taking 122 lives.
 Although the exact cause of the disaster remains unknown, the wreckage is the most intact and historic shipwreck in Australian waters.

-Today, the SS Yongala Wreck is one of the world’s most visited wreck dives as it hosts an abundance of marine life and history.
-While exploring the wreckage, you’ll be surrounded by schools of trevally and many other marine creatures that find refuge at the wreck.
+Today, the SS Yongala Wreck is one of the world’s most visited wreck dives as it hosts abundant marine life and history.

-The wreckage itself has now become an artificial reef, hosting a variety of coral growths.
-It’s bio-diverse ecosystem is home to Queenfish, turtles, sea snakes, barracuda, eagle rays clown fish and much more!
-In fact, you’ll see more fish at the wreckage site on one dive than any other Great Barrier Reef dive location.
+Its bio-diverse ecosystem is home to Queenfish, turtles, sea snakes, barracuda, eagle rays, clown fish and more!
+You’ll see more fish on this wreckage site on one dive than at any other Great Barrier Reef dive location.

-The main points of interest when diving the wreck include:
+The main points of interest when diving into the wreck include: